richaguleria/CarND-PID-Control-Project/README.md

 steering = -tau_p * CTE - tau_d * diff_CTE - tau_i * int_CTE where the integrated crosstrack error (int_CTE) is the sum of all the previous crosstrack errors.This term works to cancel out steering drift.
 This equation is PID controller.

-Initial value set for tau_p , tau_d and tau_i is 0.1 , 1.5, 0 resp. using trial and error. tau_i is 0, considering no systematic bias as driving in simulated condition.
+Initial value set for tau_p , tau_d and tau_i is 0.2 , 1.3, 0 resp. using trial and error. tau_i is 0, considering no systematic bias as driving in simulated condition.

+With initial value of tau_p = 0.2, tau_i = 0 and tau_d = 0, vehicle was oscillating about the centre and steering off the curb at turns.
+To improve upon this tau_d was gradually increased from 0.5 to 1.3.
+With this change vehicle was steady throughout the lap.
+However, speed was hovering around 30mph.

-TWIDDLE is used to optimise average crosstrack error by tuning tau_p and tau_d parameters.
+TWIDDLE is used to optimise average crosstrack error by varying initial value of tau_p = 0.2 and tau_d = 1.3 to potential changes of 0.01 for tau_p and 0.01 for tau_d.
+This did not change the performance of the vehicle.

-Further, initial value of throttle is set to 1.0.
-This value is brought to half if absolute cte exceeds 0.1 and speed exceeds 40.
+To improve the speed, throttle is tweaked from 0.3 to 1.0 and this value is brought to half if absolute cte exceeds 0.1 and speed exceeds 40.
+This pushed the vehicle speed over 60mph.
+With this setting, vehicle was steering off the curb at sharp turns.
+To overcome this, tau_p was reduced to 0.1 and tau_d was increased to 1.5.

 ---